HL7/smart-app-launch/input/pages/app-launch.md

 In SMART's <span class="label label-primary">EHR launch</span> flow,
 a user has established an EHR session and then decides to launch an app.
-This could be a single-patient app which runs in the context of a patient record, or a user-level app (like an appointment manager or a population dashboard).
+This could be a single-patient app that runs in the context of a patient record, or a user-level app (like an appointment manager or a population dashboard).

 #### Request